wogscpar/SZZUnleashed/README.md

 ```

 ## Output from SZZ Unleashed
-As shown in the [figure](#workflow), the output consists of three different files: commits.json,
+As shown in the [figure](#workflow), the output consists of three different files: `commits.json`,
-annotations.json and fix\_and\_bug\_introducing\_pairs.json.
+`annotations.json` and `fix_and_bug_introducing_pairs.json`.

-The commits.json file includes all commits that have been blamed to be bug
+The `commits.json` file includes all commits that have been blamed to be bug
-introducing but which haven't been analyzed by any anything.
+introducing but which haven't been analyzed by anything.

-The annotations.json is a representation of the graph that is generated by the
+The `annotations.json` is a representation of the graph that is generated by the
 algorithm in the blaming phase.
 Each bug fixing commit is linked to all possible
 commits which could be responsible for the bug.
 Using the improvement from
 Williams et al's, the graph also contains subgraphs which gives a deeper search
 for responsible commits.
 It enables the algorithm to blame other commits than
 just the one closest in history for a bug.

-Lastly, the fix\_and\_bug\_introducing\_pairs.json includes all possible pairs
+Lastly, the `fix_and_bug_introducing_pairs.json` includes all possible pairs
 which could lead to a bug introduction and fix.
 This file is not sorted in any
 way and it includes duplicates when it comes to both introducers and fixes.
 A
 fix can be made several times and a introducer could be responsible for many